-If a member is charged criminally for acts committed by him or her in the course of or discharge of their duties and in the scope of their employment, the member shall be entitled to reimbursement of reasonable costs and attorney's fees if the member is acquitted or the charges dropped, providing that such charges do not result from the willful commission of wrongful acts or gross negligence of the member.
-Disputes involving entitlements of a member to reimbursement or the amount of costs and fees to be borne by the Employer, relating to this section, shall be submitted to the grievance arbitration procedure.
+If a Bargaining Unit Member is charged criminally for acts committed by him or her in the course of or discharge of their duties and in the scope of their employment, the Bargaining Unit Member shall be entitled to reimbursement of reasonable costs and attorney's fees if the Bargaining Unit Member is acquitted or the charges dropped, providing that such charges do not result from the willful commission of wrongful acts or gross negligence of the Bargaining Unit Member.
+Disputes involving entitlements of a Bargaining Unit Member to reimbursement or the amount of costs and fees to be borne by the Employer, relating to this section, shall be submitted to the grievance arbitration procedure.